tstamler/zIO/README.md

 - [6.
 Running zIO benchmarks](#11-running-zIO-benchmarks)
 - [7.
 Compiling kernel bypass stacks](#5-compiling-kernel-bypass)
 - [8.
 Running zIO+IO and kernel bypass benchmarks](#11-running-kernel-bypass-benchmarks)

-> If you are using our testbed for SOSP 2021 Artifact Evaluation, please read [README for Artifact Evaluation Reviewers]() first.
-It is provided on the HotCRP submission page.
-***After reading it, you can directly go on to [Configuring LineFS](#5-configuring-linefs).***

 ## 1. System requirements (Tested environment)